-Own a rural home or dream of escaping to the country?
-Well, you may or may not know that the living room is the heart of a country home so it’s really important to get some winning country living room ideas to keep it so.
+Whether you own a rural home or dream of escaping to the country, these beautiful country living room ideas will help you achieve that rustic look.
+After all, the living room is the heart of a country home so it’s really important to get some winning designs and decor options to keep it so.

 ‘A versatile look, true country style can be created just as well with floral fabrics as with soft buttery leathers.
 Look for relaxed shapes that invite you to sink into them at the end of the day.
 Although seat height should always be based on personal preference, lower backs with wooden feet are naturally in keeping with a rustic scheme.’

-Our round up of country living rooms show how versatile this rustic style can be – working equally well in both cosy cottages and rambling farmhouses and in small rooms and large spaces.
+Our round up of living room ideas with country charm show how versatile this rustic style can be.
+It works equally well in both cosy cottages and rambling farmhouses and in small rooms and large spaces, too.

 While fashions come and go, these foundation styles simply evolve from year to year.
-Invest in them and your home will never look out of date And you don’t really need to live in the country at all to recreate the look.
+Invest in them and your home will never look out of date.
+And you don’t really need to live in the country at all to recreate the look either.